vyca2017/content/content/faq/graphcool-changelog.md

 ## Week 15 (April 10 - April 16)

 - [Part 2 of the Freecom tutorial](!alias-oe8ahyo2ei) takes a deep dive into running GraphQL mutations and queries with Apollo Client.
-- We improved the UI and workflow of connecting a node in a relation using the Data Browser.
+- We improved the UI and workflow of connecting nodes in a relation using the Data Browser.
 This should feel much smoother now.

 ## Week 14 (April 3 - April 9)